Apzmie/Backpropagation-VS-Genetic-Algorithm-In-XOR/README.md

 ```

 # Comparison
-There are some common points between two methods.
+Common points
 - If the number of hidden nodes is set to 2 rather than 4, both stabilities are not good that the results are inconsistent when performed multiple times.
+- If the number of hidden nodes is set to 4, both stabilities are good that the results are consistent.

+Difference
+- Performance of the genetic algorithm is better that loss decreases quickly with fewer generations and increasing num_offsprings makes decreasing loss faster.
+- Complexity of implementing backpropagation is simpler and much simpler if auto-grad system will be applied, whereas implementing genetic algorithms is more complex.

+My opinion
 - If the number of hidden nodes is set to a large number such as 400, results of the backpropagation are inconsistent that can be thought to the same in the genetic algorithm as well.
-- If the number of hidden nodes is set to 4, both stabilities are good that the results are consistent.

-Performance of the genetic algorithm is better than the backpropagation that loss decreases quickly with fewer generations and increasing num_offsprings makes decreasing loss faster.
-Maybe t
+- The genetic algorithm is better in XOR because it may not be getting stuck in local minima.
+- Backpropagation will be better at more complex tasks because it adjust weights gradually through error correction, which enables to learn intricate patterens.

+# Conclusion
+Although the genetic algorithm performs better in XOR, backpropagation is more effective when considering all factors.